List of rail transit stations in the Klang Valley area

 The Klang Valley, Malaysia, is served by the Klang Valley Integrated Transit System, consisting of various rail transit services.
-As of 2024, the system encompasses 528.4 km of grade-separated railway with 197 operational stations.
+As of 2026, the system encompasses 593.3 km of grade-separated railway with 216 operational stations.

-The following are lists of rail transit stations in the Klang Valley, sorted in to alphabetical order and also according to their respective routes.
+The following are lists of rail transit stations in the Klang Valley, sorted alphabetically and by route.

 List of stations in alphabetical order

 Stations with two or more station codes indicate an interchange station, offering same-building transfers between rail lines.
-However, not all lines have linked paid areas within their interchange stations as different rail operators have different ticketing systems, requiring passengers to tap out of one system and tap in again when transferring between lines.
+However, not all lines have linked paid areas within their interchange stations, as different rail operators have different ticketing systems, requiring passengers to tap out of one system and tap in again when transferring between lines.

 Stations with the same name but listed separately serve the same area, however, essentially operate as different stations due to not being in the same station building.